ankitCEO2/aws-cloudhsm-pkcs11-examples/README.md

 The CLOUDHSM_PKCS11_VENDOR_DEFS_PATH is an optional parameter containing the path to the directory which contains the custom header file cloudhsm_pkcs11_vendor_defs.h.
 If the parameter is not specified, the pkcs11 header file installed along while installing the pkcs11 sdk will be used as default.
-For example on Linux the default path is /opt/cloudhsm/include/pkcs11.
+The default path on Linux and Windows platforms are as following.
+Linux: /opt/cloudhsm/include/pkcs11.
+Windows: C:\Program Files\Amazon\CloudHSM\include\pkcs11

 Now you will be able to open and use `ALL_BUILD.vcxproj` to build, run, or edit the samples.